Often a stronger fit

 When this fits

-- Hands or feet are the most disruptive areas.
+- Hands or feet are the areas causing the most daily friction.

 When to reconsider this as first move